 It is a general misconception that graphic designers, owing to their computer graphics skills, can also be web designers and vice versa.
 While this might be true in theory, there are very few professionals that bridge the gap between print-based projects and web-based projects on a regular basis.

-The reality is that web designing is a completely separate field of designing, having its own flare and expertise.
+The reality is that web designing is a completely separate field of designing, having its own flair and expertise.
 These are two different mediums and so the target audience and objectives of a websites are entirely different from a piece of graphic design.
-There is always the possibility that a graphic designers advances to the level of a web designer once he learns certain technical skills, but it's important not to assume that a rockstar graphic designer will instantly be successful when designing for the web.
+There is always the possibility that a graphic designer advances to the level of a web designer once he or she learns certain technical skills, but it's important not to assume that a rockstar graphic designer will instantly be successful when designing for the web.
 For the success of your web business, you should commit yourself to the field of web designing and specialize yourself in it.

 Tip 06: Up-Date Yourself With New Technology

 The world of computer technology changes almost every day, and to keep pace with it, a web designer needs to be technologically in tune with the changes in the industry.
 Slice out a segment of your work-day or week and dedicate it to learning new things in your field.
 Find out what's new, what's trending, and what's falling to the wayside.
 If you don’t want to see your competitors take away your business by appearing to be newer and fresher than you, pay heed to this tip.

 A good way of staying up-to-date is by seeing what's popular on a theme or template marketplace like Envato Market.
 By monitoring the top-selling themes, you can spot trends in what customers are looking for and what other designers are providing.

 Tip 07: Don't Neglect the Web Design "Soft Skills"